 Medicare will reduce its lien by attorney’s fees and costs if it pays benefits.
-The formula used to decide how much the amount of reduction should be may be found at 42 C.F.R., Sub-Section 411.37.
+The formula used to calculate the amount of Medicare’s reduction can be found at 42 C.F.R., Sub-Section 411.37.

 So this lien reduction applies in Florida and every state.
 Without an attorney, you will not get this benefit.
 In certain occasions, Medicare may reduce by more than attorney’s fees and costs.
 This is one reason why a Medicare beneficiary should hire an attorney.

 Medicare can deny future medical care (you can plan accordingly)

 Medicare can deny paying future medical care for the same injury for which you received compensation in an injury settlement.
 Medicare can do this if your settlement occurred within 30 months prior to you becoming Medicare eligible.

 By the time you are ready to settle your personal injury case, you should ask your treating doctor if you need future medical treatment.
 (This way, you know how much your case is worth.)
 I’m talking about the doctor who treated you for the same injuries (ICD-10) that the at fault party’s insurance company is paying you for to settle your personal injury case.